bomonike/bomonike.github.io/aws-onboarding.md

 1. Click the "Business" and "Enterprise" buttons in the pop-up to see sample volume pricing tiers.

+<a name="Flowchart"></a>

-## flowchart
+## Flowchart

-Here is a flowchart of essential corporate IT ecosystem movie:
+1. Click on the flowchart for a movie about the steps to establish an essential corporate IT ecosystem:

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1769454010/it-ecosystem-1466x732_hllm2j.png"><img alt="it-ecosystem-1466x732.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1769454010/it-ecosystem-1466x732_hllm2j.png" /></a>